sytzez/audiovisual/README.md

   return x;
 }
 ```
-This returns the distance of `x` from the last `L` or `S` boundary before it in the sequence as described before.
+The function returns the distance of `x` from the latest `L` or `S` boundary before it.
-In other words, it keeps starting from `0` every time it passes a `L` or `S` boundary, and then increases in value until it reaches the next boundary.
+In other words, it keeps starting from `0` every time it passes an `L` or `S` boundary, and then gradually increases unit it reaches the next boundary and jumps back to `0`.
-This can be used a a basis of generating a sound wave, a rhythm or a structure.
+The function is used as the basis of other function that generate sound waves, rhythm and structure.
-The entire piece is generated from this function, though leaving some parameters free to be improvised with using a MIDI controller.
+The entire piece is generated from this function, though some parameters are left free to be used in improvisation using a MIDI controller.

 ## Results